Homs: Emesene dynasty and Roman rule

 Under the Romans, Emesa began to show attributes of a Greek city-state and traces of Roman town planning still remain.
 Its transformation into a major city was completed under the reign of Emperor Antoninus Pius (138–161) when Emesa began to mint coins.
 By the 3rd century, it grew prosperous and well integrated into the Roman Orient.
 This was partly due to the marriage of Emperor Lucius Septimius Severus to a woman from a family of notables based in Emesa.
 According to a text of Ulpian (Digest 50.15.1.4) and another one of Paul (Digest 50.15.8.6), Caracalla and Elagabalus each promoted Emesa to the rank of a colonia and granted ius Italicum to it; Eugène Albertini has hypothesized about a revocation by Macrinus of the privileges given by Caracalla and a reestablishment of those by Elagabalus.
 Elagabalus served as the high priest at the Temple of El-Gebal, the local Arab sun god.
 He brought the image of this god, a conical black stone (Baetyl), to the Elagabalium in Rome.

 Emesa also grew wealthy because it formed a link in the eastern trade funnelled through Palmyra; however, this dependence also caused the city's downfall when Palmyra sank to insignificance in the 4th century.
 Nonetheless, Emesa at this time had grown to rank with the important cities of Tyre, Sidon, Beirut, and Damascus.
-It also continued to retain local significance, because it was the market center for the surrounding villages.
-The city remained a strong center of paganism, because of the Temple of El-Gabal.
+It also continued to retain local significance, because it was the market centre for the surrounding villages.
+The city remained a strong centre of paganism, because of the Temple of El-Gabal.
 After one of his victories over Zenobia, Emperor Aurelian visited the city to pay thanks to the deity.